Southgate–Lewis House: Wesley H. Passon

-Historian

-In 1907, W. H. Passon provided a comprehensive historical record for the Metropolitan African Methodist Episcopal Church in Austin that has since become an essential resource for scholars and others to this very day.
-For example: In September 2000, the City of Austin Texas Historic Resources Survey of East Austin, stated that "One of the most important secondary sources obtained for historical research in East Austin was the 1907 Metropolitan African Methodist Episcopal (A.M.E.) ... [book] ... compiled by historian W. H. Passon: The Historical and Biographical Souvenir and Program of the 25th Anniversary of Metropolitan AME Church, Austin, Texas 1882-1907".
+In 1907, Passon provided a comprehensive historical record of the Metropolitan African Methodist Episcopal Church in Austin, which became an essential resource for scholars.
+In September 2000, the City of Austin, Texas, Historic Resources Survey of East Austin stated that "One of the most important secondary sources obtained for historical research in East Austin was the 1907 Metropolitan African Methodist Episcopal (A.M.E.) ... [book] ... compiled by historian W. H. Passon: The Historical and Biographical Souvenir and Program of the 25th Anniversary of Metropolitan AME Church, Austin, Texas 1882-1907".

-Ada Marie DeBlanc Simond

-The Charles M. Lewis family

-Ada Marie DeBlanc Simond (1903–1989) was an African-American teacher, writer, historian, and public health activist who grew up in the neighborhood of the Southgate–Lewis House (and continued to live in the neighborhood throughout her life).
-She was a staunch and powerful advocate for the historic preservation of the Southgate–Lewis House.
-Ada Simond knew the Charles M. Lewis family quite well; she was a friend of Mae Dee Lewis and she frequented the Southgate–Lewis House often.
-Charles M. Lewis was also a close friend and mentor and he allowed Ada Simond to audit classes at Samuel Huston College (where he was a professor).
-Later she would go on to acquire a master's degree at Iowa State University.

-Six-book series
+Public impact

+Books

-Ada Simond used the Lewis family and the Southgate–Lewis House as inspiration for a series of children's books relating to Black history in East Austin.
-She published a series of six children's books entitled Let's Pretend: Mae Dee and Her Family (beginning with Let's Pretend: Mae Dee and Her Family Go to Town in 1977), in which she told historically accurate stories of Black families living in Austin in the early 1900s.
+Ada Simond used the Lewis family and the Southgate-Lewis House as inspiration for a series of children's books relating to Black history in East Austin.
+The series included six books entitled Let's Pretend: Mae Dee and Her Family (beginning with Let's Pretend: Mae Dee and Her Family Go to Town in 1977),' in which she told historically accurate stories of Black families living in Austin in the early 1900s.
 These books are "narrated by Mae Dee Lewis, whom Simond identified as a childhood friend."
-The six-book series was named "Outstanding Publication on a History Subject" by the Texas Historical Commission in 1979.
-Ada Simond also wrote a weekly column for The Austin American Statesman for several years entitled "Looking Back", which highlighted the historical roots of Austin's African-American community.
+The series was named "Outstanding Publication on a History Subject" by the Texas Historical Commission in 1979.

-Academic background

-Ada Simond holds a master's degree in home economics from Iowa State University and she taught at Tillotson College between 1936 and 1942.
-In 1982 Huston-Tillotson College conferred upon her a Doctor of Humane Letters.
-She was a lifetime member of the National Association for the Advancement of Colored People and the National Council of Negro Women.
-She has received numerous awards: e.g., The Black Heritage Award from the Austin Independent School District, and The Human Relations Award from the Texas State Teachers Association.